Hex Basics

 - Projects: Projects are the main entity that you will be creating in Hex, which you can do via the green + New Project button in the upper right corner of your Home screen.
 Every Hex project starts as a notebook and can be published into an app.

-- Notebooks: Notebooks are an interactive workspace where you can access your data, write code, analyze data, create visuals, and document your work with different cell types, assisted by Magic, Hex’s AI features.
+- Notebooks: Notebooks are an interactive workspace where you can access your data, write code, analyze data, create visuals, and document your work with different cell types, assisted by Hex’s Notebook Agent.

 - Cells: Cells are the main building block of notebooks.
 Hex has many different cell types that you can use to access data and build your analyses.